anshubansal27/Paratroopers/README.md

 ## Instructions for game Download

 Executable game file (for windows only) is available in the builds folder.
-Game Instructions are available in the Game.
+Dowload the builds folder and run the game executable file.